Slavaqq/runrobot/README.md

 3. Type `Run Robot`.
 4. Press enter.

-or you can set [keyboard shortcut](https://code.visualstudio.com/docs/getstarted/keybindings) for the command.
+or you can set a [keyboard shortcut](https://code.visualstudio.com/docs/getstarted/keybindings) for the command.

 ## Requirements